SkepticalTech/PGM-XML-Reference/Map XML info.md

 * The XML files should be run through a XML validator before being submitted.
 * XML files should also be correctly indented to improve readability.
 * Tags that accept a time are in seconds unless suffixed with m, h, etc.
+* To disable void fog & the dark horizon change the maps level.dat generatorName to flat.

 <br/><br/>